dcahal/learning/README.md

-## Exercises
+# Exercises

-Exercises and related work files from different courses I've taken.
+Completed exercises and related work files for different books and courses I've worked through.